thenchev/appointments/docs/task/userstories/TASK-1.md

 I want to:

     - Call GET      /appointment        to get list of all appointments
+    - Call GET      /appointment/{id}   to get information about appointment
     - Call POST     /appointment        to store new appointment
     - Call PUT      /appointment/{id}   to update existing appointment
     - Call DELETE   /appointment/{id}   to soft-delete existing appointment

 **Acceptance criteria**:

     - All listed endpoints are callable
-    - Functional tests are present and pasing
-    - Unit tests are present and pasing
+    - Tests present and pasing